 Will blue overtake green as the trendiest kitchen color?

 While we were convinced that there was no color more suited to kitchens in 2021 than green, the sophisticated yet calming aura of powder blue has not gone unnoticed by designers.

 Los Angeles-based designer Rande Leaman states this pastel color is set to steal the crown as the trendiest kitchen color of the year, sharing: 'Clients seem to be responding to the use of this color in their kitchens, and light blue is on course to overtake the popular green kitchen trend.'

 'Pale blues have a calming feel to them and remind people of the ocean and sky.
 This tone pairs well with fixtures in matte brass or polished nickel.
 I suggest using it on cabinetry or backsplash tiles.
 After the year we've had, everyone wants to feel relaxed and peaceful in their kitchen and their wider home,' Rande adds.

 Are you swaying towards team blue, or are you a firm supporter of the green team?
-Whichever side you choose, we have no doubt either of these colors are going anywhere soon.
+Whichever side you choose, we have no doubt either of these colors is going anywhere soon.